DocNow/twarc/docs/windows10.md

 lang:en ("live laugh love" OR "home sweet home") place_country:US
 ```

-Changing the `"` to `""` The twarc2 command for this would be:
+Changing the `"` to `""` The twarc2 command (`--limit` is optional) for this would be:

 ```
-twarc2 --archive "lang:en (""live laugh love"" OR ""home sweet home"") place_country:US" output.json
+twarc2 search --limit 500 "lang:en (""live laugh love"" OR ""home sweet home"") place_country:US" output.json
 ```

 This Stackoverflow answer has the long version that explains why this works: https://stackoverflow.com/a/15262019